Click here to view as a .PDF

 It shall be the duty of the Treasurer to receive all moneys in behalf of the organization and to deposit same in a bank or banks selected or approved by the Board of Directors.
-He shall disburse funds only when such disbursements are duly authorized.
-All checks issued in the name of the organization shall be co-signed by a member in good standing, selected by the Board of Directors.
+He or she shall disburse funds only when such disbursements are duly authorized.
+All checks over $2,000.00 issued in the name of the organization shall be co-signed by a member good standing, selected by the Board of Directors.
 Said treasurer shall follow accepted accounting procedures in carrying out the duties of his office.
-He shall submit a report to the membership at the January meeting regarding the financial condition of the organization.
-He shall also render brief financial statements at each monthly meeting.
-He shall surrender all account books and documents concerned with his office whenever requested to do so in accordance with the By-laws or by the Board of Directors, House Committee or by a vote of the membership.
+He or she shall submit a report to the membership at the January meeting regarding the financial condition of the organization.
+He or she shall also render brief financial statements at each monthly meeting.
+He or she shall surrender all account books and documents concerned with his office whenever requested to do so in accordance with the By-laws or by the Board of Directors, House Committee or by a vote of the membership.
 A bond shall be furnished by said treasurer in the amount established by the Board of Directors.
 The cost of this bond shall be paid by the organization.
-In consideration for the faithful execution of his duties, the treasurer will receive a stipend of $1200 per year payable at the December meeting.
+In consideration for the faithful execution of his or her duties, the treasurer will receive a stipend of $1200 per year payable at the December meeting.
 The treasurer shall attend the monthly membership and Directors meetings or arrange for an alternate to give the monthly treasurer report.
-(Amended 1991)
+(Amended 1991, 2019).

 Annually and not later than the March membership meeting each year, the Treasurer will develop an annual budget reflecting projected revenue, fixed operating costs, and budgeted expenditures for new and ongoing projects.
 The Treasurer will report to the board of directors and the membership no less than quarterly on the status and financial condition of the club in summary form which will include; revenue, expenses and assets for the fiscal year, on a year over year, year to date and actual vs. budget basis.
 Any new projects in excess of $5,000.00 will require a prior written proposal to include the scope, initial cost, expected completion date and other details as may be required by the Treasurer before submission for approval by the membership or the board of directors.